36 Sea Kayak Expedition Top Tips you may not have heard before – learning takeaways from a sea kayaking adventure to Arctic Norway

 October 30, 2024In Standard11 Minutes

-Article by Dave Evans, a PYB instructor- written for Paddler Magazine
+Article by Dave Janes, a PYB instructor- written for Paddler Magazine

 Following a month away in Northern Norway, guiding three successful 10-day sea kayak expeditions on the Lofoten Archipelago, I have spent time reflecting on the journey the participants went through.
 A year ago, we all embarked on a journey to go from paddlers to expedition paddlers.
 This involved many an evening spent online perusing maps and charts, discussing menus, lectures on Leave no Trace, devising our expedition philosophy, and most of all getting to know the people we would be sharing the highs and lows of expedition life with.
 During this time, we had three days together to consolidate our training and an opportunity to get out on a mini expedition overnight together to stress test our systems and processes.
 Most of all it gave us a chance to get used to living out of a 30cm diameter hatch in a sea kayak.